Arun20Sb/RedProfile/README.md

 ## 🚀 Further Enhancements

-- Add PDF download functionality for each generated persona.
+- Can also add PDF download functionality for each generated persona.